TaTooKa/Erzahlspiel/docs/source/pages/worlds/interplanetary/spacephysics.rst

    :widths: 20, 80

    "0 ~ 500 mSv", "None ― somewhat safe radiation levels"
-   "500 mSv ~ 1 Sv", "Gain the ``Cell Mutations (permanent, -0)`` Condition.
+   "500 mSv ~ 1 Sv", "Gain the ``Cell Mutations (permanent)`` Condition.
 It only affects your offspring, increasing their chance of genetic disorders.

-   If received in a **short time span**, also gain the ``Mild Nausea (-1)`` Condition."
+   If received in a **short time span**, also gain the ``Mild Nausea`` Condition."
-   "1 Sv", "Gain the ``Minor Cancer (permanent, -0)`` Condition.
+   "1 Sv", "Gain the ``Minor Cancer (permanent)`` Condition.
 It’s early stage and can be treated by simple treatments (usually taking anti-cancer pills keeps it at bay).

-   If received in a **short time span**, also gain the ``Vomiting (Moderate, -3)`` Condition."
+   If received in a **short time span**, also gain the ``Vomiting (Moderate)`` Condition."
-   "2 Sv", "Gain the ``Cataracts (Moderate, -3)`` Condition.
+   "2 Sv", "Gain the ``Cataracts (Moderate)`` Condition.
 You will gradually become blind, unless corrected via simple surgery.

-   If received in a **short time span**, also gain ``Fever and Headaches (Moderate, -3)``."
+   If received in a **short time span**, also gain ``Fever and Headaches (Moderate)``."
-   "3 Sv", "Gain the ``Infertility Disorder (permanent, -0)`` Condition.
+   "3 Sv", "Gain the ``Infertility Disorder (permanent)`` Condition.
 Your chances of conception are reduced to 30%.
 If female, chances of spontaneous abortion are severely increased.

-   If received in a **short time span**, also gain the ``Hair loss (permanent, -0)`` Condition."
+   If received in a **short time span**, also gain the ``Hair loss (permanent)`` Condition."
-   "4 Sv", "Gain the ``Moderate Cancer (permanent, -0)`` Condition.
+   "4 Sv", "Gain the ``Moderate Cancer (permanent)`` Condition.
 Fortunately, medical science has advanced a lot, and these types of cancers are easily kept at bay with a monthly treatment session.
 You can mostly continue living a normal life if you maintain your medical schedule.

-   If received in a **short time span**, also gain ``Bloody Vomits (Severe, -5)``."
+   If received in a **short time span**, also gain ``Bloody Vomits (Severe)``."
-   "5 Sv", "Gain the ``Sterile (permanent, -0)`` Condition.
+   "5 Sv", "Gain the ``Sterile (permanent)`` Condition.
 Your chances of conception are nil, and there is no known treatment at this level of radiation poisoning.

-   If received in a **short time span**, also gain ``Internal Bleeding (Severe, -5)``."
+   If received in a **short time span**, also gain ``Internal Bleeding (Severe)``."
-   "6+ Sv", "Gain the ``Severe Cancer (permanent, -0)`` Condition.
+   "6+ Sv", "Gain the ``Severe Cancer (permanent)`` Condition.
 Even if caught at an early stage, this type of cancer requires regular weekly treatment sessions to avoid death.
 It might go into remission for a period of 6 months before inevitably coming back.
 If untreated, the character dies in 6 months.

-   If received in a **short time span**, also gain ``Skin Blistering (Severe, -5)``."
+   If received in a **short time span**, also gain ``Skin Blistering (Severe)``."

 Sources of Radiation
 ~~~~~~~~~~~~~~~~~~~~